huang15n/Android-Programming/android_lec3.md

 ## EditText

-<em> in the design mode, it does not say EditText, it only says PlainText, that is what you want
+ in the design mode, it does not say EditText, it only says PlainText, that is what you want

-the old way is you put a label there, but like new hotness is that you put the little label of what you want in the xml to type, that is called a hint in android</em>
+the old way is you put a label there, but like new hotness is that you put the little label of what you want in the xml to type, that is called a hint in android

 <table>